How Your Period Affects Blood Sugar Levels (And How You Can Manage Them)

 You can take several steps to help manage your blood sugar throughout your menstrual cycle:

-• Track your cycle: Each person’s average cycle length is different, and there is also some variability in cycle length from month to month.
+• Track Your Cycle: Each person’s average cycle length is different, and there is also some variability in cycle length from month to month.
 Tracking your menses for three to six months can help you identify the phases of your menstrual cycle.
 Track your period length and any PMS or other symptoms you notice.

-• Track your blood sugar: Use your CGM and the Signos app to track your blood sugar.
+• Track Your Blood Sugar: Use your CGM and the Signos app to track your blood sugar.
 Map it onto your cycle pattern to identify trends.
 You will probably notice an increase in insulin resistance and blood glucose around the time you ovulate and right before your period.

-• Track how your menstrual cycle may affect you: Track your mood, PMS symptoms, fatigue levels, and weight to see if fluctuations in hormone levels throughout your menstrual cycle cause these signs and symptoms.
+• Track How Your Menstrual Cycle May Affect You: Track your mood, PMS symptoms, fatigue levels, and weight to see if fluctuations in hormone levels throughout your menstrual cycle cause these signs and symptoms.

-• Exercise: Regular exercise can help with insulin sensitivity and therefore help moderate your blood sugar.
+• Exercise: Regular exercise can help with insulin sensitivity and, therefore, help moderate your blood sugar.
 It can also decrease stress and improve PMS symptoms.
 Any physical activity can help!

 Are There Signs You Should Talk to a Doctor About Your Hormones and Blood Glucose Levels?

 Yes!
 Talk to your doctor if you experience wide fluctuations in your blood sugar.
-The earlier a diagnosis of type 2 diabetes or PCOS is made, the more quickly you can bring your blood sugar levels under control and reduce the health risks associated with high blood pressure, cardiovascular disease, or obesity.
+The earlier a diagnosis of type 2 diabetes or PCOS is made, the more quickly you can bring your blood sugar levels under control and reduce the women’s health risks associated with high blood pressure, cardiovascular disease, or obesity.
 Many diseases and medical conditions can cause symptoms that overlap with diabetes.
 Talk to your doctor about any symptoms that are persistent or concerning.

-If you have diabetes and are having difficulty controlling your blood sugar in any phase of your menstrual cycle, contact your doctor to see what steps you should take.
+If you have diabetes and are having difficulty controlling your blood sugar in any phase of your menstrual cycle, contact your doctor to see what diabetes management steps you should take.
 If you have symptoms of PMS, such as depression or anxiety, that affect your daily life, talk to your doctor about potential treatment options.

 Can a Continuous Glucose Monitor (CGM) and the Signos App Be Helpful for Stabilizing Blood Sugar Throughout the Menstrual Cycle?